belifal/Woo-Instamojo/MIGRATION.md

 Migrating from version 0.1.3 to 1.0.x
 ==

-The version 1.x is a major change from 0.1.3 and will affect your payment if the migration is not done properly.
-The advantages of the new plugins are:
+The version 1.x is a major change from 0.1.3 and will affect your payments if the migration is not done properly.
+The advantages of the new plugin are:

   - Easier configuration
   - Better error handling